andrevidela/Research-report/Thesis/index.md

 update (Dec (S n)) = Dec n
 ```

-We have data type with two cases, and update checks which case we have and then incrementing or decrementing the `Nat` value.
+We have a data type with two cases, and update checks which case we have and then incrementing or decrementing the `Nat` value.

 This function should perform in constant space (`O(1)`) but currently, the Idris compiler always allocates new values when a constructor is called.
 In addition, the old value is now ready to be freed but we have to wait on the garbage collector to catch it.